yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_install/secure_harden_portal.md

 It is important to use unified and synchronized time source throughout the environment to correlate logs and data from different internal and external systems and preserve forensic quality of the logs.
 Accurate time is also essential when identifying and analyzing application events, including attacks.

-## Develop a log retention policy and archival procedures

-We recommend that you develop a log retention policy to identify storage requirements for device logs, and appropriate archival procedures to ensure that the audit logs are available for a security response in the case of an incident or investigation.

-The audit logs must be collected for the last 30 days in easily accessible storage media.
-Older logs should be archived in a protected storage and should be accessible in the future as required for incidents or investigations.

 ## Detect and prevent the usage of automated tools or unusual behavior

 Detecting abnormal behavior is very complex task and good prevention requires actions not only on the application layer but also concerns the firewall, network monitoring, proxy servers, and so on.